-Elizabeth resides in the San Francisco Bay Area.
-She has been associated with Slate Art in Oakland, SFMOMA Artists Gallery in San Francisco and Schneider Gallery in Chicago.
+Elizabeth resides in the San Francisco Bay Area and has been affiliated with Slate Art in Oakland, SFMOMA Artists Gallery in San Francisco and Schneider Gallery in Chicago.

 Elizabeth's solo shows include: "Perception and Reality" at Stanford University, curated by Clayman Institute Fellow Heather Green; "Selected Works" at Serpentine in San Francisco, curated by Bruno Mauro, Director of Ampersand in San Francisco/Paris; "Recent Works" at Earl Warren Hall, University of California, Berkeley; and "Reinterpreting Reality" at Slate Art in Oakland, curated by gallerist Danielle Fox, which received a "Don't Miss" mention from San Francisco Chronicle feature writer Mary Eisenhart, a "Critic's Pick" from Oakland Tribune arts writer Jennifer Modenessi and praise from DeWitt Cheng, art critic for Art Ltd. and East Bay Express.